Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Radeon R9 M375X is 400% quicker than the GeForce 920M in general, due to its greater data rate. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the Radeon R9 M375X should theoretically be much superior to the GeForce 920M in general. (explain)

-Texel RateThe Radeon R9 M375X is much (approximately 33%) better at anisotropic filtering than the GeForce 920M. (explain)
+Texel RateThe Radeon R9 M375X will be quite a bit (approximately 33%) better at AF than the GeForce 920M. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison